sooothkful/Econometrics_Notes/index.md

-# The Scope of Econometrics
+# THE SCOPE OF ECONOMETRICS

 **Econometrics is based upon the development of statistical methods for estimating economic relationships, testing economic theories, and evaluating/implementing government and business policy.
 Econometric methods can be used in areas that have nothing to do with macroeconomic forecasting.
 Still, the most common application of econometris is the forecasting of interest rates, inflation rates and gross domestic product.**